Nunie123/data_engineering_on_gcp_book/ch_10_infrastructure_as_code.md

 ```

 ## Deploying Your Infrastructure to GCP
-Now that we've defined our infrastructure, let's deploy it:
+Now that we've defined our infrastructure, let's deploy it.
+In the same directory as our `main.tf` file, execute the following:

 ``` Bash
 > terraform apply